tuna-f1sh/cyme/README.md

 Uses the macOS `system_profiler SPUSBDataType` command to profile devices.

 Was the default feature before 2.0.0 for macOS systems to provide the base information; 'libusb' was used to open devices for verbose information.
 It is not used anymore if using the default native profiler but can be forced with `--system-profiler` - the native profiler uses the same IOKit backend but is much faster as it is not deserializing JSON.
+It also always captures bus numbers where `system_profiler` does not.

 > [!TIP]
 > If wishing to use only macOS `system_profiler` and not obtain more verbose information, remove default features with `cargo install --no-default-features cyme`.
 There is not much to be gained by this considering that the default native profiler uses the same IOKit as a backend, can open devices to read descriptors (verbose mode) and is much faster.